 My Pet Emergency

-Amazingly, my beagle, Lucky, was bitten by a rattlesnake!
-We were on a walk when she found the snake and it struck her on the nose before I could register what it was.
-The rattling tail after the strike made it clear it was a rattlesnake.
+Amazingly, my beagle, Lucky, was bitten by a snake!
+We were on a walk in our neighbourhood when she found it.
+It struck her on the nose before I could register what it was.
 As we ran away, Lucky started to slow down.
 I scooped her up and ran home carrying her.
 Once in the house, I yelled who knows what at my family.
-They couldn’t believe it, until they saw me holding Lucky in my arms, her nose now twice as large.
-We all quickly jumped in the car to go get her some help.
+They couldn’t believe it, until they saw me holding Lucky in my arms, her nose now twice as large, and her body limp.
+We all quickly jumped in the car to get some help.

 As we started to drive, we realized: where were we going?
 It was Saturday afternoon: our veterinary clinic was closed.
 In my panic, I forgot my cell phone at the house.
 My husband thought he had his phone.
 But in his haste to leave, he had brought the remote control to the television instead.

 I was trying to keep Lucky awake as she was moving in and out of consciousness; we needed to get somewhere fast.
 We saw a police vehicle and waived the officer down and asked what to do.
-He knew of the location of the closest pet emergency room.
+He knew the location of the closest pet emergency room.
 He gave us verbal directions on where to go.
 I’ll admit, we wanted a police escort but it was clear it wasn’t an emergency to the officer.
 Once we arrived at the emergency clinic, they were real professionals and took us back immediately for treatment.
-We learned about how rare rattlesnake bites were and our options in dealing with them.
+We learned about how rare poisonous snake bites were and why my dog reacted as she did.
 This is another story for another time.
 Bottom line: Lucky was appropriately named.
 We are lucky she survived!

 Now we are more prepared!
 Fill this form out and keep it in a handy location, should you need it.
-You can also leave this form filled out with those who watch your dog when you leave town.
+You can also leave this form filled out with those who watch your dog if you should go on holiday.
 Then they have the numbers in case they need it too!